Travelling

 Fingerprinting

-Immigrant Invest books an appointment for fingerprinting for the investor and his family.
-The investor and their family members come to Portugal in person and submit the original documents and fingerprints for residence permit cards.
+Immigrant Invest schedules an appointment for fingerprinting for the investor and their family.
+Applicants travel to Portugal in person to submit original documents and provide biometric data for residence permit cards.

 7